juhele/CzechRad/SCRIPTS/readme.md

 The application processes CzechRad/Safecast LOG data from the "input" folder and converts it to a standard GPX ([GPS Exchange Format](https://en.wikipedia.org/wiki/GPS_Exchange_Format)) file.

 This will allow you to use measured data from CzechRad/Safecast for geotagging photos from your camera or smartphone (for example, if you forgot to turn on inserting GPS location into Exif).
 The application is provided as an EXE for Windows, but also works via WINE on Linux.
+The GPX can be used in applications like [Showfoto](https://apps.kde.org/cs/showfoto/) (part of the free DigiKam package) or GeoSetter to add GPS position to photos.

 **Download:**